sabir-aspose/words-docs-com/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/convert-word-document-to-tiff/_index.md

 timestamp: 2024-01-31-14-23-37
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how to convert Word documents to TIFF format, including multipage output and compression options.

+{{% /alert %}}

 {{% alert color="primary" %}}

 To convert a Word document to TIFF, simply invoke the [Save](https://reference.aspose.com/words/net/aspose.words/document/save/#save/) method and specify a file name with the “.TIFF” extension.